appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps.md

 ## Release Notes

-You can use Publish Release Notes Component component to create release notes during your workflow.
+You can use Release Notes component to create release notes during your workflow.

 [https://github.com/appcircleio/appcircle-release-notes-component](https://github.com/appcircleio/appcircle-release-notes-component)